stevenjlance/Jumping-Platforms/README.md

 12. **BONUS**: Change the background and the speed at which the star and player fall as they reach new scores.
 For example, if they reach a score of 10, change the background to a light blue and have the alien and stars increase their speed to one more than it currently is.
 This will make the game harder as the

-13. **STRETCH**: The falling of the alien dosesn't seem very realistic.
+13. **STRETCH**: The falling of the alien doesn't seem very realistic.
 We need some gravity!
 To put gravity in the program, the alien needs to accelerate as it falls.
 Acceleration means increasing the velocity, which looks something like:

 ```javascript
 function draw() {